Exim Commands

 Applies to: Dedicated server and VPS customers with root SSH access.

-Exim is the default mail transfer agent (MTA) used on cPanel/WHM servers.
-These commands help you manage the mail queue, diagnose mail issues, and monitor mail activity directly from SSH.
+Exim is the default mail transfer agent (MTA) on cPanel/WHM systems.
+The commands below let administrators inspect and manage the mail queue, diagnose delivery issues, and view message content directly from SSH.
+Use caution when removing or modifying queued mail — always investigate root causes first.

 Queue overview & monitoring